rcl-learn/docs/event/create.md

 - Add the name and description for the event.

-- If you want the event to be featured on the top of the event group's page on the site, tick the ``Is Featured`` check box.

-{: .information }
-You can have only one featured event on the event group page.
-The featured event wll be displayed prominently on the group page on the site.

 - Add the date for the event.

 - Add the time for the event, for international events add the time zone, eg. 10:00 AM Atlantic Standard Time (AST).

 - Add the duration for the event, eg. 2hrs.

 - Upload an image for the event.
 The image should have a maximum file size of 250Kb.
-It is recommended that the image be approximately square shaped, with a length of between 250px - 550px.
+It is recommended that the image be approximately square shaped, with a length of between 150px - 250px.
 The image should have a white or transparent background to match the site's theme.

 - Provide an email address for the Presenter of the event to login, access and manage Microsoft Teams meeting and OneDrive shared files.